AI and Patient Care

 Although AI can’t replace the compassion, instincts, and communication skills of experienced nurses, AI tools will likely become an even bigger part of their daily routine in the near future.
 Artificial intelligence in healthcare has the potential to benefit patients, providers, and care facilities by streamlining certain processes and offering important new insights.

 When many people think about artificial intelligence, they imagine the dystopian depictions they’ve seen in sci-fi movies.
 However, AI is currently much closer to a superpowered data processor than a sentient being that can solve complex problems.
-AI relies on massive data inputs to analyze and recognize patterns, which makes it ideal for data-driven fields like healthcare.
+AI relies on massive data inputs to make analyses and recognize patterns, which makes it ideal for data-driven fields like healthcare.

-In the medical field, many examples of artificial intelligence may be more accurately described as augmented intelligence because its primary role is to help trained human providers make better-informed choices.
+In the medical field, many examples of artificial intelligence may be more accurately described as augmented intelligence, because its primary role is to help trained human providers make better-informed choices.
 By analyzing data from a wide range of sources, AI can help nurses become more efficient and effective in many aspects of their jobs.

 In the coming years, expect to see AI applications in diagnostics, treatment, and administration.
 There are some current trends you can even spot today.
-According to Los Angeles Pacific University (LAPU), AI is currently used to help diagnose patients, transcribe medical documents, accelerate drug discovery and development, and streamline administrative tasks.
+According to Los Angeles Pacific University (LAPU), as of December 2023, AI is currently used to help diagnose patients, transcribe medical documents, accelerate drug discovery and development, and streamline administrative tasks.
 Some examples of AI technologies include machine learning, natural language processing, and rule-based expert systems.

 How AI Is Enhancing Patient Care

 AI is already in use throughout nursing and medicine, everywhere from diagnostics and decision-making to triage and patient monitoring.
 As health data becomes more robust and AI platforms become even more powerful and accessible, they’ll play an increasingly important role in patient care.
-Let’s look at a few of the ways AI is already making an impact for nurses and their patients.
+Let’s look at a few ways AI is already making an impact for nurses and their patients.

 Streamlining Administrative Tasks